 Blockchain was the fastest-growing skill in 2018.
 Its growth exceeded 2,000% for three quarters in a row and 6,000% for year-over-year growth.
 No wonder – blockchain has the power to transform the way money is transferred, how people vote online, how they verify their identities, invest, prove ownership of digital assets, and much more.
 In this article, we’ll take a close look at the much-debated topic of blockchain developer salary.
 We’ll discuss:

-The growing demand for blockchain talent and the rare skill set it has contributes to relatively high salaries, higher than average in tech.
-According to Hired, an average blockchain developer salary stands at between $150,000 and $175,000 per year.
+According to Hired, an average salary for a blockchain developer is between $150,000 and $175,000 per year.
 To compare, an average software engineer salary stands at $137,000 per year.
 The highest blockchain developer salary can be found in the San Francisco Bay Area – $162,288.

-According to another recruitment source, Janco, a median blockchain developer salary stands at $127,000 and $172,000 for more experienced developers.
-Top blockchain engineers can earn even more than $200,000 per year.
+According to another recruitment source, Janco, a median blockchain engineer salary stands at $127,000 and $172,000 for more experienced developers.
+A top range blockchain engineer salary can be as high as even $200,000 per year.

 Source: Janco Associates

-Similar numbers are provided by CryptoCurrencyJobs.co, which states that blockchain developer salary in the United States stands at $136,000 per year.
+Similar numbers are provided by CryptoCurrencyJobs.co, which states that blockchain engineer salary in the United States stands at $136,000 per year.

 Source: Crypto Currency Jobs